pcasteran/terraform-cdk-bundle/README.md

   ghcr.io/pcasteran/cdktf-bundle:latest-python-linux'
 ```

-The new volume declaration allows mounting the JSON file containing you credentials, in read-only mode, inside the
+The new volume declaration mounts the JSON file containing your credentials, in read-only mode, inside the
 container.
-Then the standard `GOOGLE_APPLICATION_CREDENTIALS` environment variable is set to point to this file.
+Then, the standard `GOOGLE_APPLICATION_CREDENTIALS` environment variable is set to point to this file.